-So you can rest assured that if you go with Windows 365, you’ll be investing in a service that is founded on a tried and tested platform.
+So you can rest assured that if you go with Windows 365, you’ll be investing in a service founded on a tried and tested platform.
 Therefore, we can take a look at AVD’s track record and some of what it has been able to offer clients.

 Azure Virtual Desktop has proven to be a cost-effective alternative to scaling up a traditional virtual desktop environment in your own data center.
 The reduction in expenses is something that could very well help you to have a better ROI.

 AVD has also proven to be invaluable to companies because of how it lets organizations control apps and data while allowing their employees to access those resources on their own devices.

 This means that you can offer your workers greater flexibility in how they work while still retaining overall control and keeping security standards high.
 Although you could get some of these benefits from a traditional VDI environment, the service that you get from Microsoft comes at a better price point with better security.

 One of the greatest benefits that you will gain from investing in Windows 365 is that it will allow you to experience Windows 10 or Windows 11 at its very best.
 That’s in addition to having the full power of Microsoft 365 in your hands.
 AVD has built a reputation for offering clients a smooth experience when using these Microsoft products.
 And with Windows 365 being based on AVD, you can expect the experience to be even better.